nanoporetech/ont-open-datasets/content/blog/bonito/index.md

   - basecalling
 ---

+**Updated 2020-10-30: This page was edited to reflect the formal release of Bonito v0.3.0**

 We are please to announce the addition of [bonito](https://github.com/nanoporetech/bonito) basecalling results to the GM24385 dataset.
 Bonito is a research-grade, open source basecaller utilising